 Peat consists of 95 % organic material.
 It is a mixture of decomposed plant material that has accumulated in a water-saturated environment without oxygen.
 Sphagnum moss is one of the most common plant species found in peat bogs.
 Peat, which is extracted from bogs dominated by this group of species, is often described as Sphagnum peat.
 Sphagnum peat therefore, mainly contains decomposed Sphagnum moss.

-Peat formation is a continuous process.
-Peat typically accumulates in bogs at a rate of 1-2 mm per year.
+The formation of peat is a continuous process.
+It typically accumulates in bogs at a rate of 1-2 mm per year.

 Peat from the Nordics

-The accumulation rate of peat is greatest in areas where the ambient temperature is high enough for plant growth, but where the amount of rainfall, specific topography of the landscape and low transpiration rates cause waterlogging.
-This limits aerobic microbial activity from breaking down the plant material.
+The accumulation rate of peat is greatest in areas where the ambient temperature is high enough for plant growth.
+In addition, there also needs to be water logging.
+This is important because water logging limits aerobic microbial activity from breaking down the plant material.

-Such conditions are found more frequently in the Northern hemisphere.
+Such conditions are found most frequently in the Northern hemisphere.

 Peat – the best growing media for plants

-As a substrate constituent peat is superior to any other material when it comes to performance.
+As a substrate constituent peat is superior to any other material.

 Peat has a high cation exchange capacity (CEC).
 The CEC refers to the ability to attract, retain and exchange cations such as potassium and calcium ions.
-A high CEC allows a reservoir of nutrients to be held within the substrate and not flushed out during irrigation.
+A high CEC allows a reservoir of nutrients to be held within the substrate in stead of being flushed out during irrigation.
 These retained nutrients slowly replenish those removed from the substrate by plant uptake.

-Because of its ability to hold water and nutrients, peat as a growing media component saves fertilisers and water.
+Because of its ability to hold water and nutrients, peat saves fertilisers and water.

-Peat has a low bulk density and is easy compressible.
-This makes it very fuel efficient for transporting over long distances.
+It has a low bulk density and is easily compressible.
+This makes it very fuel-efficient for transportation over long distances.
 This helps to keep transportation costs low and to reduce impact on climate change.

 Peat has high structural stability.

-Peat is produced in remote areas where there is no commercial crop production activity, so it does not contain weeds or other contaminants and it is naturally free of human and plant pathogens, parasitic nematodes, pests and fungi of cultivated plants.
-In addition, during winters temperatures can dive to below -25 ⁰C which helps to kill unwanted pathogens.
+Our peat is produced in remote areas where there is no commercial crop production activity.
+As a result it does not contain weeds or other contaminants.
+In addition, it means that it is naturally free of human and plant pathogens, parasitic nematodes, pests and fungi of cultivated plants.
+Finally, during winters, temperatures can drop below -25 ⁰C which helps to eliminate unwanted pathogens.

-Natural peat straight from the bog has a low pH of around 3.5 to 4.5.
-The consistently low pH allows growing media manufacturers to adjust the pH of the peat substrate depending on the needs of the current crop.
+Natural peat, straight from the bog, has a low pH of around 3.5 to 4.5.
+Because of the consistently low pH, growing media manufacturers can adjust the pH of the peat substrate depending on the needs of the crop.
 Most commercial horticultural crops prefer a slightly acidic substrate.
-Usually calcium carbonate is added to adjust the pH of commercial growing media to be between 5.5 and 6.
+Manufacturers usually add calcium carbonate to adjust the pH of commercial growing media to be between 5.5 and 6.

 Peat has a low electric conductivity (EC) which makes it easily adjustable.
 EC is an expression of the amount of salts in a solution.
-Low EC illustrates that there are very little available nutrients, or other salts – which can even cause phytotoxic effects such as sodium or chloride ions.
-This ‘blank canvas’ allows the substrate producer to enrich the peat with specific starter fertilisers.
-The possibility to adjust the amount of specific nutrients accurately is important, because the need for fertilising depends on the type of crops and stage of growth.
+Low EC illustrates that there are very little available nutrients or other salts which can even cause phytotoxic effects such as sodium or chloride ions.
+Have a look at this article to learn more about pH and EC-values in general.
+So, we could say peat is a ‘blank canvas’ as it comes to EC.
+This blank canvas allows the substrate producer to enrich the peat with specific starter fertilisers.
+The possibility to adjust the amount of specific nutrients accurately is important to growers.
+It is important because the need for fertilising depends on the type of crops and stage of growth.